TheCourageousJude/fishing_game/README.md

 ** Running the TypeScript code contains 147 other files to completely run the program.
-Extremely hectic experience.
+  It was too tough to upload "dependencies" to let the TS source code run.

 Illustration of file directories: fishgamecode_TypeScript [THE MAIN THING]